Sound check: Acoustic blanket mutes and protects moon rocket

 August 07, 2025 in Space Launch System, Space

-Engineering teams have successfully completed development testing on a critical sound absorption component for Exploration Upper Stage (EUS), which will power future Artemis missions.
-The structural performance of the moon rocket’s interstage acoustic blanket was tested at NASA’s Michoud Assembly facility in New Orleans, Louisiana.
+Engineering teams have successfully completed development testing on a critical sound absorption component for the Exploration Upper Stage (EUS), which will power future Artemis missions.
+The structural performance of the moon rocket’s interstage acoustic blanket was tested at NASA’s Michoud Assembly Facility in New Orleans.

-Why it matters: After launch, the Space Launch System (SLS)’s moon rocket will climb through the atmosphere towards orbit, with aerodynamic forces generating acoustic – or sound – energy within the interstage.
+Why it matters: After launch, NASA’s Space Launch System (SLS) moon rocket will climb through the atmosphere toward orbit, with aerodynamic forces generating acoustic — or sound — energy within the interstage.

 • If the sound levels are too high, it could affect the performance of the upper stage’s rocket engine, sensitive avionics and propulsion systems.